Who am I?

 My closing remarks at the Summit

-Here's a recent radio interview in NRI Samay.
+Here’s a 2013 radio interview in NRI Samay.

 My role in the Indian bureaucracy gave me an inside understanding of our governance system through close interaction with India’s bureaucratic and political elite.
 As I studied the issues further, including through further academic study, it became clear to me that India’s failures of governance arise from bad policy.
 It is not poor implementation that causes India’s problems – for bad policy can NEVER be implemented “properly” in the first place.
 Bad policy that is to blame for at least 99% our governance failures.
 That is a key insight that most ‘educated’ Indians still don’t have.